jorredd/DataStructures/Project 4 Application of Stacks And Queues/Project 4 Application of Stacks And Queues/README.txt

 EXAMPLE: Stack.pop() == Queue.dequeue();

 This will compare the beggining of the strings with the end of the strings because of the nature of the FILO FIFO.

+NEW

+I WILL NEED TO ENQUEUE THE QUEUE TO INSERT INTO THE STACK SO THAT THEY ARE OPPOSITES